ppy/osu-wiki/news/2023/2023-09-20-project-loved-six-years-september-2023.md

 The \[hs diff\] difficulty is *not* being nominated for Loved.\
 *description written by ::Kingling::{ user=7010761 }*

 Did someone say...
 Cattle Decapitation in the osu!
 Loved category!?
 First popularised over 4 years ago by speed legend ::Informous::{ user=4734244 } with his FC, [Circo Inhumanitas](https://osu.ppy.sh/beatmapsets/696666#osu) has since been a staple map in every high-tier stamina player's collection.
-With players like ::yary::{ user=13300203 } and [ninerik](https://osu.ppy.sh/users/10549880) bringing this map back into the limelight in recent times, both with FCs worth over 1000 pp no less, what better time to give this map a leaderboard and let people compete to be the ultimate stamina player?
+With players like ::yary::{ user=13300203 } and ::ninerik::{ user=10549880 } bringing this map back into the limelight in recent times, both with FCs worth over 1000 pp no less, what better time to give this map a leaderboard and let people compete to be the ultimate stamina player?

 Whether you want a new map to practice your stamina skills with or, like me as a stamina scrub, just want to sit back and watch the professionals battle it out, make sure you vote yes and watch the chaos unfold!

 [![](/wiki/shared/news/2023-09-20-project-loved-six-years-september-2023/1828594.jpg)](https://osu.ppy.sh/community/forums/topics/1823768)

 [Arash - Temptation feat.
-Rebecca (Sped Up Ver.)](https://osu.ppy.sh/beatmapsets/1828594#osu) by ::Azrealy::{ user=12235272 } and [discoboi](https://osu.ppy.sh/users/14959496)\
+Rebecca (Sped Up Ver.)](https://osu.ppy.sh/beatmapsets/1828594#osu) by ::Azrealy::{ user=12235272 } and ::discoboi::{ user=14959496 }\
 252 BPM, 2:54 | 8.66★, 9.10★\
 *description written by ::Skill::{ user=7802027 }*

-The final *Wildcard* for this month is ::Azrealy::{ user=12235272 }'s and [discoboi](https://osu.ppy.sh/users/14959496)'s take on [Arash - Temptation feat.
+The final *Wildcard* for this month is ::Azrealy::{ user=12235272 }'s and ::discoboi::{ user=14959496 }'s take on [Arash - Temptation feat.
 Rebecca (Sped Up Ver.)](https://osu.ppy.sh/beatmapsets/1828594#osu/3752975), another banger!

 More jump maps in Project Loved?
 Yes.
 This map pushes your aim to the limit — **9.10★** is no joke after all.
 Filled with jumps and bursts at just under 3 minutes, this map is the territory for the best of the best aim players, but don't worry!
 If the circles are too big for you, there's a CS 3.3 difficulty to make your life just a tad bit easier.
 Gathering 32,000+ plays and 100+ favorites in just over a year definitely shows that it is *Loved* by many, just like me.